Woman found guilty of chasing down, killing hit-and-run driver in Clayton County

 They argued that he shot himself during a struggle with the gun.

-Kenneth Herring’s family told Channel 2′s Tom Jones this has been hard on them.
+Kenneth Herring’s family told Jones this has been hard on them.
 But they say it was a relief when they heard guilty on all counts.

 “When I heard the first verdict tears started rolling down my face because at that moment I felt relief,” said Herring’s sister, Jacqueline Herring.